Bradford City A.F.C. Women

 After realigning the club with its former junior girls set up, Bradford City AFC Women has a player pathway from Under 9's through to Senior Football.
-A new Under 23's Development Team will be launched for the 2021–22 season, with an aim of providing a stronger pathway for the young women of Bradford to play National League football.
+A new Under 23's Development Team was launched for the 2021 - '22 season, with an aim of providing a stronger pathway for the young women of Bradford to play National League football.

 History

 Early years

 Founded in 1988 under the auspices of Bradford City's Football in the Community department, the club became founder members of the Yorkshire and Humberside League the following year.
 After success at local level, the club won promotion into the FA Women's Premier League Northern Division in 1996.
 The club earned a second successive promotion in 1996–97, into the top level of Women's football in England.

 In 1997–98 the club avoided relegation and also reached the semi–final of the FA Women's Premier League Cup – losing on penalties to eventual winners Arsenal after a 2–2 draw.
 This was despite Arsenal's goalkeeper Sarah Reed being sent–off and defender Tina Mapes taking over in goal.
 City dropped out of the top division in 1998–99, and suffered a further relegation in 1999–00, into the Northern Combination Women's Football League.